ExpressenAB/exp-leader-election/README.md

 ### The let-it-crash way

 If you want your application to crash in case of leader election errors, just omit the "error" listener.
-Usually you would have a process manager such as pm2 in place to ensure that the application is being restarted.
+This is the simplest and most robust way to deal with errors, but it requires that you have a process manager (such as forever or pm2) in place to ensure that the application is restarted again.

 ## Configuration